jonah916/dh199/README.md

 # Digital Humanities 199

-Work completed for DH199 under the guidance of Dr. Miriam Posner.
+Work completed for DH199 at UCLA under the guidance of Dr. Miriam Posner.